nuxeo/nuxeo-bench-site/content/11b-documents.md

 ### Works in Real-Life

-Our goal is not only to validate that we can import 3B documents inside a single repository, but also, we want to verify that such a repository can still be used in real-life operations:
-- that users can have a good experience when using the application
-- that heavy operations like reindexing and bulk operation can be efficiently executed
+Our goal is not only to validate that we can import 3B documents inside a single repository, but also, we want to verify that such a repository can still be used in real-life operations.
+We want users to have a good experience when using the application and make sure heavy operations like re-indexing or bulk operations can be efficiently executed.

-* repository remains usable for real-life application
+* Repository remains usable for real-life application
-* leverage Nuxeo architecture and Nuxeo stream to
+* Leverage Nuxeo architecture and Nuxeo stream to
-* scale-out as needed the different parts of the infrastructure
+* Scale-out as needed the different parts of the infrastructure
-* control the pressure/throttle as needed
+* Control the pressure/throttle as needed

 #### Mixed Workloads

 In most uses cases described by our customers, the bulk import does not only happen at the very beginning.
-For sure, being able to import the data super fast in order to do the initial migration is a crucial advantage.
-Still, but also we need to be able to import a large amount of data, potentially daily, without affecting the user experience.
+Obviously, being able to import the data super fast in order to do the initial migration is a crucial advantage.
+But in addition to that, we need to be able to import a large amount of data, potentially daily, without affecting the user experience.

 Unlike during an initial import where we typically want to take as many resources as we can from the database, in a daily import, we want to be able to balance the resources so that users connected to the application do not have a degraded experience.

 The idea is to have an architecture that allows controlling how much pressure we put on the database and throttling the injection if needed to preserve the user experience.

-The 2 step import process already allows us to import into Kafka as fast as possible without impacting the user experience.
+The two-steps import process already allows us to import into Kafka as fast as possible without impacting the user experience.
 Then we can configure how many threads we want to allocate to the `DocumentConsumers` and control how fast we want to import.

 To verify that, we did several mixed workloads tests:

 - CRUD API test + bulk import
 - Navigation test + bulk import

 For example, we did a bulk import + index of 15M documents on a 2B documents repository while running the CRUD tests:

 - the 15M documents are imported and indexed in less than 45 minutes
   - Bulk import + index runs at about 5.5 K docs/s
 - CRUD tests show an increase in response time of only 4%